-1.1 In your day-to-day dealings with us we obtain information about you.
-We want you to understand who you are sharing your information with, what kind of information we are collecting and how we use the information.
+1.1 In your day-to-day dealings with us we obtain personal information (PI) about you.
+We want you to understand who you are sharing your PI with, what kind we are collecting and how we use it.

 2.1 Clickatell is a group of companies, so things can get a little complicated.
 You are sharing your information with Clickatell Limited (a company incorporated in England and Wales), Clickatell (Pty) Ltd (a South African company) and Clickatell, Inc. (a US company).
 Our parent company is Clickatell Corporation (also in the US).

 2.2 We do not sell or otherwise share your information with third parties aside from the sharing described in this section.
 In particular, we do not share information with third parties for their direct marketing purposes, unless you have given us consent.

 2.3 In order to deliver our services we will have to share information with other communications service providers to enable them to transmit your communications.
 We only do so on your instruction and we will only share the information which they need.
 How they deal with the information is subject to their own policies.

 2.4 We also make use of third party service providers or consultants who need access to information in order to do their jobs.
 An example of this is when we share information with service providers so they can store the data.
 These service providers are not entitled to use the information for any other purposes, must keep it confidential and have given us reasonable assurances that the information is safe.

 2.5 Sometimes we may need disclose your information to a third party if: